fedhere/PUI2017_fb55/HW7_fb55/README.md

 **Abstract** - summary of idea and result

 **Introduction** - a short introduction that explains what citibike is and why your question is interesting.
+Normally this would also include a discussion of similar work previously done (a literature review) but you do not have to worry about it now.

 **Data** - a description of the data you use and how it is processed.
 This should include figures (with captions!!) that help visualize and understand the data.